hypertidy/vapour/cran-comments.md

-## vapour 0.7.6
+## vapour 0.7.7

-Fix for CRAN errors, with unsanitized type input (int type for double in warper nodata) found on  clang-UBSAN tests and re-reported by CRAN on 2021-07-25.
+Fix for CRAN errors, with required version of minimum version of GDAL now 2.3.0.

+There was a change in 0.7.6 to use `OGRGeometry::importFromWkt()` from GDAL, with syntax requirement for 2.3.0.
+This triggered the error on Solaris.

+There was unused code in src/vapour.cpp that triggered warnings on fedora devel clang about unused variable and function.

 Thank you!